zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

 ## Latest News

+- 29-03-2021 Joining the Algorithm team of Lazaza Group, Singapore
 - 02-12-2020 Three papers accepted to AAAI 2021
 - 18-11-2020 Attended EMNLP 2020 Virtual Conference.
 - 15-09-2020 One paper accepted to EMNLP 2020